alexandergrib/fitness_master/README.md

 #### As a first time user I want to:

-  * Create personalized workout routines
-  * Have selection exercises to choose from
+  * Have a selection of exercises to choose from when I want to change my exercises or find new ones
-  * Be able to read about each individual exercise in details, how to do it, and which area of the body it targets
+  * Be able to read about each individual exercise in detail specifically how to do it and which area of the body it targets
-  * Be able to add my own exercises or modify existing ones to suit my needs
+  * Be able to add my own exercises or modify existing ones to suit my training needs
-  * Be able to track my workout by monitoring amounts of reps, sets and weight
+  * Be able to track my workout session by monitoring number of reps, sets and weight
-  * Be able to save my progress
+  * Be able to save my progress before the next training session

 #### As a returning user I want to:

+  * Be able to log into my account
-  * Be able to review my progress
+  * Be able to review my saved sessions and see my progress
-  * Be able to see my workout history(Names) in my profile
+  * Be able to see my workout history(by Names) in my profile
-  * Be able to see my workout history in details (Expandable details)
+  * Be able to see my workout history in detail (through expandable details)
-  * Be able to see graphs of progress on weight on each exercise
+  * Be able to have graphs of the progress on weight for each exercise
+  * Be able to view statistics for the last 5 sessions for each exercise within workout
+  * Be able to hide SYSTEM exercises and use only exercises added by me

+#### As an owner of the website I want to:
+  * Ensure my first-time users are able to find an easy way to "Register" and set up their first exercise workouts
+  * Provide my returning users the ability to log in and view access their saved workouts and saved training progress
+  * Users should be able to edit their existing workouts by adding new exercises to them
+  * Users need to be able to find new exercises to try using the database with the information on how to do the exercise and which body party it targets
+  * Users should also be able to add their own exercise and add it to their saved workout
+  * Users should be able to create one or multiple workouts to keep their training diverse
+  * My Account page should give showed the users they past sessions and visualize their progress in weight through a graph
+  * Users to have the ability to view statistics for the last 5 sessions for each exercise within workout
+  * Users to have the ability to hide SYSTEM exercises and use only Users-added exercises

 ### UI

-  * A responsive and top attached Navbar.
+  * A responsive and top attached Navbar
-  * Form to add individual exercise.
+  * A form to add individual exercise
-  * Form to add individual workout.
+  * A form to add individual workout
-  * A search function for users to find exercise based on search criteria.
+  * A search function for users to find exercises based on a keyword input
-  * Form to modify a exercise.
+  * A form to modify an exercise
-  * Form to modify workout.
+  * A form to modify a workout
-  * Graphs to display user progress.
+  * Graphs to display user progress populated using saved previously completed exercise
-  * A registration/login form.
+  * A registration/login form for the first time and returning users
-  * A loading page was implemented to stop poor impressions from data loading slowly.
+  * A loading page was implemented to stop poor impressions from data loading slowly
-  * A footer to provide some information and social links.
+  * A footer to provide some information and social links

 ### Design

   * The design of the website  is minimalistic but eye catching using sport themed [background.](static/img/tile_background_tile.png)
   * Main page has a nice image background as well as displaying an example of the fitness activity snapshot from user profile to catch attention of the new visitors.
-  * At the bottom of the page Register button displayed for the new users or Profile button for the logged-in users.
+  * At the bottom of the page Register button displayed for the new users or "Profile" button for the logged-in users.
   * Links and buttons have a hover effect.
-  * Exercise/workout containers have a background shadow to stand out from the page.
+  * Exercise/workout containers have a shadow to stand out from the page.

 ### Wireframes
-Wireframes are my initial design, so you may notice that final website design does not contain everything that was planned at the start of the project.
+WWireframes are my initial design, so you may notice that the final website design does not contain everything that was planned at the start of the project.
 Some missing features are possible future improvements for the project.
-They may be implemented at the later stage.
+They may be implemented at a later stage.
   * [wireframes.pdf](readme_screenshots/wireframes.pdf)

 ### Database Schema

-I started planning database after I have done my wireframes to justify which fields I would require and what collections I would have to use.
-After initial discussion with my mentor I have settled with current database schema.
+I started planning the database after I have done my wireframes to justify which fields I would require and what collections I would have to use.
+After the initial discussion with my mentor, I have settled with the current database schema.
  * [Database schema](readme_screenshots/database_structure.pdf)

 ### Database Model